Back-to-school season doesn’t have to be overwhelming! Check out these steps for taking the stress out of back-to-school season!

 Once upon a time, I sent one of my children to preschool without any underwear.
 I didn’t realize she wasn’t wearing panties until I picked her up and she whispered in my ear: “Mommy!
 You forgot to put panties on me today!”

 Don’t make my same mistake!
-Grab a Fruit of the Loom Bonus Pack, set out of pair of undies the night before, and make sure to check on Junior as he heads out the door.
+Set out of pair of undies the night before, and make sure to check on Junior as he heads out the door.

 No one wants their child to go commando to kindergarten!
 Believe me, your children will one day thank you for making sure they have this extra comfort!